megandreddy/NBA/README.md

 # National Basketball Association - Team Roster and Free Agent Search Application

-A Python application that utilizes an APIs from sportradar.us focused on National Basketball Association (NBA) team rosters and available free agents.
-This application allows a user to easily retrieve key information on the current team lineup and any available free agents to sign if needed.
+A Python application that utilizes National Basketball Association (NBA) focused APIs from sportradar.us to retrieve all team rosters and available free agents.
+This application allows a user to easily retrieve key information on any current NBA team lineup and query for available free agents to sign if needed.
+Furthermore, we have added CSV functionality to seamlessly allow a user to export the list of available free agents.

 ## Group Members
 * Alex Fleshner